 Fundamentals of Philips Hue lighting

 Philips Hue can be considered an elder statesmen among smart-home accessory providers, after having launched their wireless lighting system in 2012.
-The minimal point of entry today begins with a single Hue White E26 LED bulb and the wireless Hue dimmer switch (which can be wall-mounted or used as a handheld remote), and can be purchased for $34.95 USD on the Philips Hue store.
+The minimal point of entry today begins with a single Hue White E26 LED bulb and the wireless Hue dimmer switch (which can be wall-mounted or used as a handheld remote).
 This setup—though something of a lighting island—entails no installation beyond screwing the bulb into an existing lamp socket, and requires zero software.
 The simple on-off and smooth dimming controls of the provided dimmer switch offer convenience, elegance, and energy savings over standard bulbs.

 As this basic non-networked kit does not include the Hue Bridge, the lights can’t be controlled with the smartphone app or integrated with other smart-home systems, though a single dimmer switch can control up to 10 Hue lamps.
 Those additional lamps, however, are generally at a cost premium above standard, non-networkable LEDs, beginning at $14.95 USD for a basic white E26-base bulb.
 This version of the bulb is dimmable of course, but has a fixed soft-white color temperature of 2700K.